 Another piece of the puzzle that can derail an otherwise cost-efficient supply chain would be customs fees.
 Based on your tariff code, customs fees or taxes may be levied upon your inventory.
 You have to pay those fees one way or another.
 Sometimes your supplier will pick up the tab and then bill you for it later.
 Other times, you have to pay a freight forwarder or a customs broker.
 It depends on the specifics of your situation.

 The point is that customs fees need to be baked into your cost estimates.
-It may even make it more sensible to commence manufacturing within the borders your own country.
+It may even make it more sensible to commence manufacturing within the borders of your own country.

 Labeling for Warehouse Use